BodiAugustus/ashley_defi/README.md

 #32.
 Set up Web3Provider and created instance of web3.
 Installed npm i web3 and npm i @metamask/detect-provider.
 Tested for web3, successful.

 #33.
 Created _web3Api with useMemo to add changes to web3Ap after its initial load.

+#34.
+Created isWeb3Loaded property in _web3Api.
+Passed web3 props into Hero.jsx.
+Set up connect wallet button to open metamask on click.
+Conditionally rendered connect button depending on if web3provider is loaded/web3 present or not.